britt/britt.github.com/content/cocktails/thats-just-dandy/index.md

 path: /cocktails/thats-just-dandy/
 ---

 Named after the first words to come out of my mouth after tasting it.
 We bought tons of apricots this Summer and now have tons of apricot jam, and I was searching for something to do with it.
-Right click and [save the image](#highball-import) to import into [Highball](http://www.studioneat.com/products/highball).

 ### Ingredients